 Update to the latest iOS and watchOS

-A rather simple solution is to get the latest iOS upgrade for both your iPhone and Apple Watch.
-This oftentimes solves any existing problems that cause your iMessages app to not work in sync with your watch.
+A rather simple solution is to get the most recent iOS upgrade for both your iPhone and Apple Watch.
+This update often solves any existing problems that cause your iMessages app to not work in sync with your watch.

 Go to Setting > General on your iPhone and check if there’s an update available in Software Update.
 If one is available, install it.
 Do the same for your Watch by launching Watch app on the phone then clicking on My Watch tab and proceeding to settings.
 When updating, make sure your iPhone and your Apple Watch are both connected to their respective power chargers.